pedroabelleira/jlisp/README.md

 This is a project I did just for fun, so don't expect any advanced features or worry about performance, etc.
 It only exists as a tool to teach myself how languages work.

+Also, I didn't know any Lisp, when writing this, so many things don't actually make sense.

 ## Getting started
+(This has not been updated for more than a year.
+Good luck making it work).

 Make sure you have npm installed on your machine and you cloned this repository.
 Then write

 ```bash